TaylorHub/tagroidz/tagroidz-controllers/README.md

 ## Android

-Provides an android player controller an android devices, from sdk xxx
+Provides a player controller for android devices.
+This module relies on cordova and ngCordova.

 ## Others ?